Awesome Rhyming Riddles with Answers for Kids

 I love warm weather and drink a bit too,

-I'm a little insect that bothers you.
+I'm a little insect that annoys you.

 I cluck and I scratch in the dirt with glee,